craftercms/docs/source/reference/project-tools/index.rst

 |

-For more details on manually setting workflow states, see :ref:`newIa-setting-workflow-states`
+For more details on manually setting workflow states, see :ref:`setting-workflow-states`

 ^^^^^^^^^^^
 Log Console